home-assistant/home-assistant.io/source/_integrations/systemmonitor.markdown

 ## Processor temperature

-If no hardware sensor data is available (e.g., because the integration runs in a virtualized environment), "N/A" will be set as the value of the sensor.
-The unit of measure (Celsius vs Fahrenheit) will be chosen based on the system configuration.
+* If no hardware sensor data is available (e.g., because the integration runs in a virtualized environment), the sensor status will be marked as "Unavailable".
+* The unit of measure (Celsius vs Fahrenheit) will be chosen based on the system configuration.
+* Only the very first processor related hardware sensor is read i.e., no individual core temperatures (even if the hardware sensor could provide that level of detail).

 ## Linux specific